How to Improve Your Mobile Marketing Strategy for 2019

 5 Minute Read:

-So what’s your mobile strategy for 2019?
-Well, let’s look at few different trends from last year and see if we can use it to our advantage.
-When it comes to mobile usage, a 2018 year-end study showed that “Social and Communications apps made up 50% of total time spent globally in apps in 2018, followed by Video Players and Editors (15%) and Games (10%).
+Marketing to mobile users is a constantly evolving art—one that requires advertisers to consider far more than just on-the-go Internet browsing.
+In fact, a 2018 year-end study showed that “Social and Communications apps made up 50% of total time spent globally in apps in 2018, followed by Video Players and Editors (15%) and Games (10%).
 Time grew both in terms of time spent per device and increases in global install bases”.

 The message is pretty clear: if you’re not focusing on social media, video players and games, you probably should be…